Top Things to Do in Fortitude Valley

 Fortitude Valley may seem like the last place you would expect a farm to be, but Urban Valley grows gourmet mushrooms here.
 Check out pictures of their beautiful mushrooms on Instagram.

-Their website lists where the next mushroom-inspired meal will be held and some of the meals include a tour of the mushroom farm.
+Their website lists where the next mushroom-inspired meal will be held, and some of the meals include a tour of the mushroom farm.

 Where to Eat in Fortitude Valley